 Consultant and Consultant's key Sub-Consultants shall develop and maintain a disciplinary policy as an integral part of each of their personnel policies.
 Consultant's disciplinary policy shall emphasize a combination of training, education and discipline.
 Consultant's disciplinary policy shall be consistent with current railroad industry disciplinary policies.
-The Federal Railroad Administration (FRA) recommendations and contained in "Model Part 219 quidelines the Consultant/Volunteer Compliance Plan" should be used as a guideline for establishing an effective disciplinary policy.
+The Federal Railroad Administration (FRA) quidelines recommendations contained in the "Model 219 and Part Consultant/Volunteer Compliance Plan" should be used as a guideline for establishing an effective disciplinary policy.
 In addition, the FRA's Office of Rail Safety, "General Manual" and Authority's "Maintenance of Way Operating Rules and Instructions" shall be taken into consideration in establishing Consultant's employee disciplinary policy.
 Consultant, on an annual basis, shall submit its employee disciplinary policies to Authority for review and acceptance.
 Consultant shall inform Authority of any Consultant disciplinary actions against any Consultant or Sub-Consultant employee as a consequence of violation of safety practices or policies.